 Your Mid-Century Modern furniture questions answered

-Quality materials and construction was a key component of mid century modern design, so it comes as no surprise that the furniture was made from high-quality, durable woods.
+The wood used for mid-century modern furniture is high quality - good materials and construction was a key component of mid century modern design.
+So it comes as no surprise that the furniture was made from high-quality, durable woods.
 Favourites of the movement include oak, teak, rosewood, walnut, beech and elm.

-There are a myriad of reasons that could be attributed to the popularity of mid century modern furniture.
-One reason is that its practical designs and pleasing aesthetic make it a perfect fit for today’s contemporary and eclectic home interiors - not to mention, the style is ideal for more compact living spaces.
+Mid-century modern furniture is popular because its practical designs and pleasing aesthetic make it a perfect fit for today’s contemporary and eclectic home interiors - not to mention, the style is ideal for more compact living spaces.
 The timeless shapes and sleek curves are easy to incorporate into modern living and the constant upgrading of materials keep it up to date with contemporary needs.

-There is some disagreement when it comes to defining the start of the mid century modern movement however the general consensus is that it was at its peak during the 1950s and 1960s.
+Mid-century modern furniture was at its peak in the 1950s and 1960s.
+There is some disagreement when it comes to defining the start of the mid-century modern movement however this is the general consensus..

 Who were the most famous mid century modern furniture designers?

 The most dfamous mid-century modern furniture designers are Charles and Ray Eames, whose jolly Eames House Bird is a standout piece from the era.
 Other important designers of the time include Ludwig Mies van der Rohe, Marcel Breuer and Arne Jacobsen and the architect Frank Lloyd Wright, behind iconic homes such as Fallingwater.